Body

 Advising and Registering

-Advisors help guide students in choosing classes based on academic goals.
-You are encouraged, but not required, to make an appointment with an advisor to get help with educational planning.
-Our advisors will work with you to create an educational plan to help you achieve your goals.
+You are encouraged, but not required, to make an appointment with an advisor to get help with planning your classes.

-Be Proactive: Before making an appointment with an advisor, be sure that you can access all 4 of your student accounts: ctcLink, MySeattle Colleges, Canvas, and Starfish.
-Connect with the Re-engagement specialist if you need help setting up these accounts.
+Before making an appointment with an advisor, be sure that you can access all four of your student accounts: ctcLink, MySeattle Colleges, Canvas, and Starfish.

 Pro Tip: